 If you are interested in a collaborative divorce, it is important to know that collaborative family lawyers have received training in collaborative practice.
 To be trained in collaborative practice, an attorney has to first become a mediator, which entitles 40-hours of training in Missouri.
-Afterwards, an attorney has to go through two more days of interdisciplinary training in collaborative practice.
+Afterward, an attorney has to go through two more days of interdisciplinary training in collaborative practice.

 Once an attorney has completed all of this training, they then join an organization called the International Academy of Collaborative Professionals.
 The attorney also joins a local practice group.